justincbagley/piranha/README.md

 ## LICENSE

-All code within the ```PIrANHA``` v0.1.7 repository is available "AS IS" under a generous 3-Clause BSD license.
+All code within ```PIrANHA``` v1.0 repository is available "AS IS" under a generous 3-Clause BSD license.
 See the [LICENSE](LICENSE) file for more information.

 ## CITATION

 If you use scripts from this repository as part of your published research, I require that you cite the repository as follows (also see DOI information below):

 - Bagley, J.C.
 2019.
-PIrANHA v0.1.7.
+PIrANHA v1.0.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA.

 Alternatively, please provide the following link to this software repository in your manuscript: